michaelkuperman/Website-Project/README.md

 ## Purpose

-The purpose of this repository is to store all the code for your web application.
-This also includes the history of all commits made and who made them.
+The purpose of this repository is to store all the code for my web application.
+This also includes the history of all commits made.

 # Build/Run Instructions